 On behalf of Dance UK members and the wider dance sector the organisation facilitates networks for the profession; nurtures and encourages career development; provides information and guidance for the public and professionals; and works to relieve poverty amongst dancers and their dependents.

 Dance UK's Healthier Dancer Programme is a worldwide leader in the promotion of dancers' health and well-being, and the application of dance medicine and science to support and encourage professional practice.

 Dance UK is the lead advocacy and lobbying body representing the dance industry to government and to funding bodies in all its diverse and dynamic forms.
 In 2006 Dance UK created and published the Dance Manifesto, (in partnership with the National Campaign for the Arts), and in 2010 it devised and led the DanceVote 2010 advocacy campaign (www.dancevote2010.com) which resulted in 85 MPs publically pledging to support dance.

-Dance UK is regularly funded by Arts Council England, membership fees, income from publications and events, sponsorship and support from Equity and various trusts and foundations.
-Dance UK is run by a small team of staff based in London, close to Sadler’s Wells Theatre.
+Dance UK is funded by membership fees, income from publications and events, sponsorship and support from Arts Council England, Equity and various trusts and foundations.
+Dance UK is run by a small team of staff based in London.
 The team reports to a voluntary Board of Trustees made up of leading dance professionals with diverse backgrounds.You can read our accounts here: